ethan-l-chen-24/Sudoku-Solver/sudoku/IMPLEMENTATION.md

             3. Reset the `boolean` matrices to false for the cell
 3. Else, if the there is already a number at the cell, recursively move on to the next cell
 4. `return false`

-`checkUniqueness`

-1. Get two boards for the parameter `sudokuTable_t* sudoku`
-2. Solve both boards using `solveSudoku` with `direction` 1 and then `direction` -1
-3. Loop through the cells of the board
-    1. Check if the solved boards are the same; if not, `return false`
-4. `return true`

 `validator_new`